 Maybe you know the power of Revit software’s Family Editor but you’ve avoided it or it has intimidated you until now.
 Wait no more.
-This hands-on lab will introduce you to the basics of Family Editor.
-Once you overcome your nerves, you’ll find that while Family Editor is extremely powerful, it can actually be great fun.
-In this short introduction to Family Editor, you will create a Revit component family complete with constraints and parameters.
+This session will introduce you to the basics of Family Editor.
+Once you get past being intimidated, you will find that while Family Editor is extremely powerful, it can actually be great fun.
+In this short introduction to Family Editor, we will create a Revit component family complete with constraints and parameters.
 Don’t worry if you don’t know what a constraint or parameter is—we’ll cover that too.
-Whether you’ve never worked in Revit software before, or you’ve used Revit for a while but you’ve simply avoided Family Editor, this lab will teach you the basics of the editor in the most effective way possible—hands on.
-(The session uses architectural examples, but the concepts apply to the flavors of Revit software, including Revit LT software.)
+Whether you’ve never worked in Revit software before, or you’ve used Revit software for a while but you’ve simply avoided Family Editor, this class will teach you the basics of the family editor in a simple step-by-step fashion.
+(The session uses architectural examples, but the concepts apply to all of the flavors of Revit software, including Revit LT software.)
+This session features Revit Architecture, Revit, and Revit LT.
+AIA Approved

 - Learn how to create a simple, fully parametric model family